Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Introduction

-We thus propose to learn \OURSFULL{} (\OURS{}), and learn geometric part priors from synthetic data encoded into latent spaces that can be optimized over at inference to fit precisely to objects in real-world scanned scenes.
-Our \OURS{} leverage the representation power of neural implicit functions to learn spaces for representing the geometry of the parts of each class category.
+We thus propose to learn \OURSFULL{} (\OURS{}), optimizable parametric shape and part spaces learned from synthetic data.
+These learned manifolds enable efficient traversal in latent spaces during inference to fit precisely to objects in real-world scanned scenes, while maintaining consistent part decompositions with similar objects in the scene.
+Our \OURS{} leverage the representation power of neural implicit functions encoded as coordinate-field MLPs, representing both shape and part geometries of objects.
 A shape can then be represented by a set of latent codes for each of its parts, where each code decodes to predict the respective part segmentation and signed distance field representation of the part geometry.
-Importantly, this enables joint optimization over all parts of a shape by traversing through the part latent space to find the set of parts that best explain a shape observation.
-As repeated objects often appear in a scene under different partial observation patterns, resulting in inconsistent predictions when made independently for each object, we further optimize for part consistency between similar objects detected in a scene to produce scene-consistent part decompositions.
+This representation enables effective \textit{test-time joint optimization} over all parts of a shape by traversing through the part latent space to find the set of parts that best explain a real-world shape observation.
+Furthermore, as repeated objects often appear in a scene under different partial observation patterns (resulting in inconsistent predictions when made independently for each object) we further optimize for part consistency between similar objects detected in a scene to produce scene-consistent part decompositions.
+This allows us to reconstruct the holistic structure of a scene.

-To fit to real-world 3D scan data, we first perform object detection and estimate the part types for each detected object.
-We can then optimize jointly over the part codes for each shape to fit to the observed scan geometry; we leverage a predicted part segmentation of the detected object, and optimize jointly across the parts of each shape such that each part matches the segmentation, and their union fits to the object.
+To fit real-world 3D scan data, we first perform object detection and estimate the part types for each detected object.
+We can then optimize \textit{in test time} jointly over the part codes for each shape to fit the observed scan geometry; we leverage a predicted part segmentation of the detected object and optimize jointly across the parts of each shape such that each part matches the segmentation, and their union fits the object.
 This joint optimization across parts produces a high-resolution part decomposition whose union represents the complete shape while fitting precisely to the observed real geometry.
 Furthermore, this optimization at inference time allows leveraging global scene information to inform our optimized part decompositions; in particular, we consider objects of the same predicted class with similar estimated geometry, and optimize them jointly, enabling more robust and scene-consistent part decompositions.